electricant/ipol.gq/content/pages/random.md

 ### Relationships

-Lately I have become more intressted in relatioship-related essays.
+Lately I have become more intrested in relatioship-related essays.
 Here is a selection.
 Relationship here is intended both as concerning a couple or between people general.